FTX to spend millions of dollars to buy Super Bowl advertising - GoozerNation

 As reported by the Bloomberg media, the new FTX initiative attacks American football, and more particularly the Super Bowl, a real institution in the United States.
 The national football competition final is the most-watched television moment of the year.
 It is estimated that 92 million viewers watched Super Bowl 2021, which took place in February.

 It is this colossal audience that FTX seeks to capture.
-Sam Bankman-Fried, the CEO of the exchange platform, explained that there was no “bigger, or more popular, event to share. [notre] message. “.
+Sam Bankman-Fried, CEO of the exchange platform, explained that there is no “bigger, or more popular, event to share. [notre] message. “.
 He adds :

 “Our message this year has been that cryptocurrency is secure, accessible, and ready to integrate into society.
 We invite everyone to discover it, and we are there to support them. “